Xinyi-Wang0/java-menu-app-project/README.md

   my menu.
 - As a user, I want to be able to save my menu to file
 - As a user, I want to be able to be able to load my menu from file

+# Instructions for Grader

+- You can generate the first required action related to adding dish to menu by click the button labelled "Add"
+- You can generate the second required action related to delete dish from menu by click the button labelled "delete"
+- You can locate my visual component in ui->image package
+- You can save the state of my application by click the button labelled "save"
+- You can reload the state of my application by click the button labelled "load"